The Anglo-American Hegemonic Cycle

 (2) The end of the war-inflation upwave, (e.g. 1897-1918), roughly coincides with the end of a war - actual date of end of the upwave may vary by a number of years from the end of the war; in this example it was in 1920.

-(3) In the first two downwaves the 'expansion' phase, the dates chosen need to be qualified, preceded the troughs of the downwaves; while in the third downwave the 'expansion' phase is the first of the downwave.
+(3) In the first two downwaves the 'expansion' phase preceded the last contraction and trough of the downwaves (the dates chosen need to be qualified); while in the third downwave the 'expansion' phase is the first of the expansion of the downwave.

 (4) "Finance and growth go together.
 It was no accident that the acceleration in growth in the industrial revolution was associated with the development of modern banking and capital markets.

 "By the same token, disruption to the financial sector is costly to the real economy, as is only too clear in history" (Glen Stevens, Finance and Economic Development, rba.com.au, December 12, 2006).